A guide to buying your first home

 So, at the end of your mortgage term, you still owe the provider the original cost of the property and you’ll need to show how you intend to pay that back.
 Since the financial crash of 2008, interest-only mortgages are rarely offered.

 What’s the difference between a fixed and variable rate mortgage?

 A fixed-rate mortgage is when the interest rate payable on your mortgage will be fixed for an agreed length of time.
 This is typically for two or three years, but you can find fixed rate mortgages for five or ten years.
 Variable rate mortgages have interest rates that can fluctuate.

 1. Standard variable rate mortgage (SVR) this is a provider’s basic rate of interest.
 SVRs don’t come with discounts or reduced interest rates, and the provider can change this interest rate.
 This tends to be the rate you roll onto once a fixed deal is over.

-- Tracker mortgages offer variable interest rates but they track an external rate, normally Bank of England base rate and ‘track’ a certain percentage above or below the base rate Tracker rates can be for a fixed term or you can have a lifetime tracker, where the rate will be tracked for the entire mortgage term.
+2. Tracker mortgages have variable interest rates but they track an external rate, normally Bank of England base rate, at a certain percentage above or below this rate.
+Tracker rate can track this external rate for a fixed term or can track for the entire mortgage term.

-- A discount rate mortgage (another type of variable mortgage) reduces a lender’s SVR by a set amount.
+3. A discount rate mortgage track (at a lower level) a lender’s SVR by a set amount.
 For example, if the SVR is 4% and the discount is 1%, you’ll be charged an interest rate of 3%.
 Discount rate mortgages are still subject to change though as the SVR can move – it’s just the discount amount that is fixed – so if the SVR increases to 5%, you’ll pay 4%.